Me. I Am Mariah... The Elusive Chanteuse: Background and recording

-The first indication that Carey had begun work on her fourteenth studio album was in February 2011, with Carey stating: "I start writing for my new album this week-but it's just the beginning...."
-In March 2011, Carey's representative said she will donate royalties for the song "Save the Day", which she had written for her upcoming studio album, to charities that create awareness for human-rights issues.
-Her husband Nick Cannon told Billboard in May 2011 that Carey had already completed a good amount of recording for a new album, a few months before during her pregnancy: "She's planning on having a [new single] out this year.
-She's been working away, and we have a studio in the crib, and [the pregnancy] has totally inspired her on so many different levels."
-Additionally, Cannon confirmed that Carey was inspired by her debut self-titled album and its follow-up, Emotions.
+Following her thirteenth studio album Merry Christmas II You (2010) and the birth of her children in 2011, Billboard announced that Carey had begun work on a full-length fourteenth studio album.
+In March 2011, Carey's representative stated that Carey was going to donate royalties for an unreleased song titled "Save the Day", which she had written for her upcoming studio album, to charities that create awareness for human-rights issues.
+Her then-husband Nick Cannon told Billboard in May that year, that Carey had already completed a good amount of recording for the new album, teasing a new single, and confirming that the album would be inspired by her debut self-titled album and its follow-up, Emotions.
+In September, Carey's producer and friend Jermaine Dupri took to his social network Global14 to reveal that he was back in the studio with her working on new music.